Apply NOW for 2024 Entry - click here to view courses online.

 If you wish credits awarded by another institution to contribute towards your course, please contact Client Services to make us aware of this before the interview.
 It will be your responsibility to provide evidence as reasonably requested.

-On the most basic level, you will need to bring your certificates to the interview, so a member of the academic staff can record these credits and consult with their manager as to the likelihood of APL.
+You will need to bring your certificates to the interview, so a member of the academic staff can record these credits and consult with their manager as to the likelihood of APL.
 They will also require evidence of the learning outcomes of the modules/units you wish to claim so they can match them against the course you wish to study at the College.
 You may be asked for other evidence that supports your claim, for example, reports from an employer or marked work.

-All cases of APL are very individual but basically require the College to collect evidence and assess this in a transparent and accountable manner.
+All cases of APL are very individual and require the College to collect evidence and assess this in a transparent and accountable manner.
 If it is not possible to transfer all or some of the credits, you will be given information, advice and guidance on why this is and what further actions you might have to take.

 The College follows the procedures for APL as laid down by its Awarding Bodies.
 If relevant, there will also be discussions as to the best way to integrate applicants into the second year of a course.